5 Modern Ways to Collect Rent in Nigeria (2025 Guide)

 • Reduced disputes: Clear payment records prevent arguments about payment history

-Getting started with Tenantify: Tenantify offers Nigerian landlords a complete property management solution with Paystack-powered payment collection, automated reminders, digital lease agreements, maintenance tracking, and financial reporting.
+Getting started with Tenantify: Tenantify gives Nigerian landlords a complete property management solution with Paystack-powered payment collection, automated reminders, digital lease agreements, maintenance tracking, and financial reporting.
 New users can onboard their properties and tenants in minutes, and tenants can start paying rent through the platform immediately.

 Comparison of Rent Collection Methods